connerwattles/GitAssignment/README.md

 # startup-example
-an example start up porject
+an example start up project
+Change from GitHub